swartchris8/swartchris8.github.io/_posts/2022-06-11-mentoring.md

 The great thing about mentor's club is you get to see people's expertise and interests right away so you can find great matches fast.

-The mentors  subreddit is another useful resource, for the last 6 month an ex technical manager from Black Swan data has been helping me understand where are my management gaps from there.
-Though the quality is a lot more hit and miss [Mentor subreddit](https://www.reddit.com/r/mentors/)
+The [Mentor subreddit](https://www.reddit.com/r/mentors/) is another useful resource, for the last 6 month an ex-Blak Swan Data technical manager has been helping me understand where are my management gaps from there.
+Though the quality is a lot more hit and miss.